Samdney/Samdney.github.io-source/content/blog/letscalculateprimespartI.md

 Some days ago, I had several nice ideas for calculating primes recursively, which I want to share with you in a small series of posts.

-I will use some insights of my work [https://github.com/Samdney/primescalc](https://github.com/Samdney/primescalc){target="_blank"} and assume you already know they.
+I will use some insights of my work <a href="https://github.com/Samdney/primescalc" target="_blank">https://github.com/Samdney/primescalc</a> and assume you already know they.
 If not, please read it sidewise to the following posts.

 We have given our already known equation
 $$